-Physical Education & Athletics
+Physical Education

 These courses emphasize the acquisition and application of the skills that are considered the building blocks for developing physical, social and emotional well-being.
-The intent of the curriculum is to help students develop the necessary and injury prevention.
+The intent of the curriculum is to help students develop the necessary skills to promote healthy lifestyles including physical activity, healthy dietary behaviours and injury prevention.